 What are our programmes?

-We offer a Reducing Violence Programme that includes emergency first-aid training sessions for young people affected by violence.
+Using a teachable moment intervention we offer a Reducing Violence Programme that includes emergency first-aid training sessions for young people affected by violence.
 This training can also forms part of our 12-week health and social care skills and employability programme, StepWise.
 Our training is delivered by young healthcare volunteers across the UK.

 Why do our programmes work?